 “If we only look for it, we are surrounded by the beautiful always.
 Cherish it, love it.
-Take it into your hearts and it will be your very life.” —Adelia Armstrong Lutz
+Take it into your hearts and it will be your very life”. —Adelia Armstrong Lutz

 Lutz did much of her work at Historic Westwood in her studio, a grand room with a cathedral ceiling and skylights.
 The walls are painted in Lutz’s preferred color of red and the studio’s fireplace contains tiles painted with the portraits of Lutz’s favorite authors.
+Adelia was an inaugural member of the storied Nicholson Art League which included other notable local artists such as Lloyd Branson and Catherine Wiley.

 Antique Lamp Collection